gecio/gecio.github.io/docs/_imke/clusterlifecycle/clustermigrations/externalcloudprovider/index.en.md

 Press the update button and ok.
 ![migration needed](migration-needed.png)

-That will trigger the control plane update and migrate al pv to the new cinder csi plugin.
+That will trigger the control plane update and migrate all PV/PVC to the new cinder CSI plugin.

 **Your Loadblancer will get a new IP**